3 Ways YouTube Pre-Roll Ads Forces Marketers To Rethink Video AdvertisingBy Kavi Guppta March 12th, 2015

-There’s something about the disruptive pre-roll clips on YouTube that has always fascinated me.
+There’s something about the disruptive pre-roll ads on YouTube that has always fascinated me.
 As a content creator, I’m starting to notice more and more how important YouTube’s pre-roll format is for determining which brands are successfully connecting with their customers and which brands are falling behind.

 Creative production, use of technology, and evolving views on audience relevance are all key for brands hoping to do a better job of connecting with audiences on YouTube.